TritonDataCenter/rfd/rfd/0137/README.md

 serial numbers and rebooted to a system prior to this support.

-* FM detected an error on a new system that supports the synthetic serial numbers and a BIOS change locked the ability to snthesize the serial number.
+* FM detected an error on a new system that supports the synthetic serial numbers and a BIOS change locked the ability to synthesize the serial number.

 * FM detected an error on a new system that does not support the